Skip to content

 Loading process

-First, we load all the XML document in memory using lxml and extract the data as a nested dict, where each node keeps a reference of its type, and store its data content.
+First, we load the entire XML document into memory using lxml and extract the data as a nested dict, where each node keeps a reference of its type and stores its data content.
 This task is achieved by the function XMLConverter.parse_xml.

 Computing hashes

-We compute tree hashes recursively by adding to each node's hash the hashes of its children element, be it simple types, attributes or complex types.
-Children are processed in the specific order they appeared in the XSD schema, so that hashing is really deterministic.
+Tree hashes are computed recursively by combining each node's hash with the hashes of its children: simple types, attributes, and complex types.
+Children are processed in the order they appear in the XSD schema, making hashing fully deterministic.

 Right after this step, a hook function is called if provided in the configuration (top-level document_tree_hook option in the configuration dict), which gives direct access to the underlying tree data structure just before it is extracted to be loaded to the database.
 This can be used, for instance, to prune or modify some parts of the document tree.